Key factors affecting performance and energy yield of bifacial solar modules

 The bifacial market has been growing beyond expectations in recent years due to higher efficiencies and lower levelized costs of electricity (LCOE).

 Recent data provided by Infolink and Wood Mackenzie Power & Renewables project global bifacial demand to reach 12 GW in 2020 and 20 GW in 2024.
-In terms of market share, according to the International Roadmap for Photovoltaic (ITRPV), bifacial technology adoption is expected to grow from 12% in 2019 to nearly 60% of total global installations by 2029.
+In terms of market share, according to the International Roadmap for Photovoltaic (ITRPV), bifacial technology implementation is expected to grow from 12% in 2019 to nearly 60% of total global installations by 2029.

 Given the potential of the bifacial technology, the main question is whether the industry will be able to overcome its main challenges: bifacial system gain, simulating the results, standardization, and bankability.